|CLIC Home Page||Officers & Directors||Areas & Towns||Membership||This Page|

 DO I HAVE TO BELONG TO CLIC TO PARTICIPATE IN CLIC ACTIVITIES?

 CLIC wants to be an inclusive organization and wants to represent as many "lake households" as possible ...
 CLIC is an organization FOR the people of the lake, not OF certain lake people.
 CLIC is YOUR lake association and we want YOU to gain from CLIC's activities.
-Although it is necessary that member-households make an annual contribution to help pay CLIC's obligations (and stay on CLIC's active rolls and mailing list), we welcome participation in our activities and events from our neighbors and occasional guests ... certainly with the hope that they see value in being a CLIC member and will become an active member.
+Although it is necessary that member-households make an annual contribution to help pay CLIC's obligations (and stay on CLIC's active rolls and mailing list), we welcome participation in most of our activities and events from our neighbors and occasional guests ... certainly with the hope that they see value in being a CLIC member and will become an active member.
 You must be an active CLIC member to vote, receive CLIC mail and to attend CLIC's Board of Director's meetings but everyone is welcome to MOST of CLIC's other activities including our Annual Meeting and various outdoor activities and occasional contests.

 IS CLIC TAX EXEMPT?
 IF I MAKE A CASH CONTRIBUTION TO CLIC, MAY I DEDUCT IT FROM MY TAXABLE INCOME?